 (CMP – No CMP003802, PRS – No PRS001293)

-Tips for choosing a property: Price, Location and Number of bedrooms First choose the properties that you would like to view (max 4 at any one time) and phone us to arrange a viewing.
+Tips for choosing a property: Price, Location and Number of bedrooms First choose the properties that you would like to view then email us to arrange a viewing.
 We will ask you to gather as many of your group together as possible for this.
 When you have found the property of your choice, you need to act quickly as there is often considerable demand.

 Deposits and contracts